Yichuans/presentation/gland-2016.md

 <!--============ intro -->
 # welcome
 <!-- .slide: data-background="./gland_assets/cambridge.jpg" -->
-note: A) introduce myself. maintain GIS; geospatial support to three folds of work <br>
+note: A) always a pleasure to come, intellectually stimulating debate and learn from you wisdom <br>
 B) report work progress, share ideas, most important hear from you your opinions 1) what works, what doesn't 2) where my work should be heading 3) the means to achieve that